-5. Stoop.

-- a.
-Stoop entrances shall only be located on a Secondary or Rear Facadespermitted on all facades; - b.
+- 5. Stoop. - a.
+Stoop entrances shall be permitted on all facades; - b.
 Stoops may encroach into a required yard setback area, but are required to have an at-grade or bottom landing that is at least three feet by three feet; - c.
 The minimum width of a stoop shall be four feet; the maximum shall be six feet; - d.
 The minimum depth of the stoop shall be three feet; and, - e.
 The stoop's at-grade or bottom landing is permitted to overlap with an existing driveway.